 - Citizen Science and big data for collaborative, heritage-based planning of city development.
 Host: UNEW (UK) VACANCY OPEN

 - Gamification methods for collaborative heritage planning.
 Host: VUA (NL) (CLOSED)

 - Datascape methods for heritage planning professionals.
 Host: BEZAL (IL) (CLOSED)

 - Adaptation of urban heritage in multicultural society.
 Host: BEZAL (IL) (CLOSED)

 - Urban regeneration and cultural identity.
 Host: ROMA3 (IT) (CLOSED)

 - ESR12 = Heritage zoning and population dynamics.
 Host: TUD (NL) (CLOSED)

 - Heritage development in large scale infrastructural project – a collaborative and trans-disciplinary approach.
 Host: UGOT (SE) (CLOSED)

 - Disappearing landscapes of Apulia – towards a participatory model of conservation of cultural landscape.
-Host: VUA (NL) Vacancy to be advertised soon
+Host: VUA (NL) VACANCY OPEN NOW!

 - Heritage as lever of economic growth and social renewal in post-industrial landscapes.
 Host: UNEW (UK) (CLOSED)